-Dani is one of the biggest stars of children’s television in BBC history having played the lead role of CBBC’s successful The Story of Tracy Beaker and Tracy Beaker Returns and most recently My Mum, Tracy Beaker.
+Dani is one of the biggest stars of children’s television in BBC history having played the lead role of CBBC’s successful The Story of Tracy Beaker and Tracy Beaker Returns and most recently The Beaker Girls and My Mum, Tracy Beaker.
 Dani was the winner of the 2010 Children’s BAFTA for Best Drama, and was also nominated for her performance as Tracy Beaker in its various incarnations, with the programme attracting another nomination in the Children’s Drama category at the 2011 RTS Awards.
 Dani was also nominated for a Welsh BAFTA for Best Actress for her performance in Tracy Beaker’s Movie of Me.
 Dani’s House, her own hit CBBC show also received a 2009 Children’s BAFTA nomination.
 In its last series in 2011, Tracey Beaker Returns, received the highest ratings ever for the BBC channel.
 In 2012, it was the most requested programme on iPlayer with over 550k requests in first 3 days of transmission.
 My Mum Tracy Beaker recently aired on iPlayer and received over 2.1 million streams in its opening weekend.
 Also in 2012 “Dani’s Castle” was created which proved a great success with Dani having the opportunity to take on her first Producing role at the age of 24.

 Born in Berkshire, England on 8th February 1989, Dani started her acting career aged six in the Pete Townshend rock musical Tommy and went on to play July in the national tour of Annie.
 She landed the role of Tracy Beaker at the tender age of 12 and played the character for six successful series following which she continued to make her mark on the TV in her own sitcom Dani’s House.